 Matimba Lodge in Hans Merensky

-When visitors fly into South Africa or travel from far destinations they would prefer to travel short distances so they can recharge before arriving at the Kruger so we can highly recommend Old Joe’s Kaia, which is about 300 kms from JHB.
-It is a good place to stop for a night or two.
+When visitors fly into South Africa or travel from far destinations they would prefer to travel short distances so they can recharge before arriving at the Kruger so we used to recommend Old Joe’s Kaia, which is about 300 kms from JHB.

 The Paul Kruger, Phabeni and Numbi Gates are very close to each other and there are also many establishments to choose from that are situated within a 50 kilometer radius of one of these gates: